yrdsb-peths/final-project-greenfoot-team-e/README.md

 7. Player similar to that of the enemies uses different String arrays to store images for animations
 8. TileWorld, uses an ArrayList to help place doors when randomly generationg the rooms
 9. TreasureChest class uses List to track what items could be pulled from the chest then transfered into the player's inventory.

+Types of Code Used:
+1. The Case system was used fairly frequently with it being implemented in CombatScreen, Enemy, EnemyCombatSprite, GameScreen, Lifeform, and Player
+2. we have a single interface our lifeform class
+3. Class Hierarchy is used for all entities, with lifeform being at the top and branching into player and enemy, and enemy subsequently branching into our DeathKnight, Skeleton, Slime, and Zombie classes